buy naltrexone

 Note

 1. LDN users who are planning to have surgery performed generally discontinue taking LDN for one or two days prior to the scheduled procedure.
-They then are able to restart it promptly after the surgery, when they no longer need to take narcotics regularly.
+They are then able to restart it promptly after the surgery, when they no longer need to take narcotics regularly.

 2. Those patients who are taking thyroid hormone replacement for a diagnosis of Hashimoto’s thyroiditis with hypothyroidism ought to begin LDN at the lowest range (1.5 mg for an adult).
 Be aware that LDN may lead to a prompt decrease in the autoimmune disorder, which then may require a rapid reduction in the dose of thyroid hormone replacement in order to avoid symptoms of hyperthyroidism.